MKLab-ITI/pygrank/documentation/tips.md

 adj = ...  # a square sparse scipy array
 graph = pg.AdjacencyWrapper(adj, directed=True)
 ```
-In this case, the graph's nodes are consider to be
+In this case, the graph's nodes are considered to be
 the numerical values *0,1,..,adj.shape[0]-1*.
 The *directed* argument in the constructor only
 affects the type of *"auto"* normalization in